Pash-Project/Pash/Documents/ImplementationConcepts/Intrinsics.md

 But it's not only good for scoped data, but also for global data.
 For example loaded Providers aren't scope specific, but always global in the context of a Pash session.
 It's the same with Paths (and locations).
-So to avoid to implement all API in the `SessionStateGlobal` class, it's implemented in the `PathIntrinsics` and `CmdletProviderManagementIntrinsics` while the data stays in the `SessionStateGlobal`.
+To avoid to implement all API in the `SessionStateGlobal` class, it's implemented in the `PathIntrinsics` and `CmdletProviderManagementIntrinsics` while the data stays in the `SessionStateGlobal`.
 So if you need comfortable path related